faluhub/pogworld/README.md

 ## 1.16 and 1.15:
 - Greatly enhances the amount of structures.
 - The amount of strongholds are multiplied by 2.5.
 (128 x 2.5 = 320)
-- Strongholds only contain the starter staircase and the portal room.
+- Strongholds only contain the starter staircase 2 libraries, and the portal room. `(Library part unreleased)`
 - Shipwrecks are always the 3-chest variant.
 - The amount of blacksmiths are increased.
 (It's basically guaranteed to have one in every village)
 - Abandoned villages are removed.